Benefits to NHS Hospitals

 NHS Trusts benefit from reduced capital expenditure and lower staff and administration costs.
 Service volumes can be adjusted annually protecting the Trusts from stepped capital and staffing costs as demand increases.
 There is no risk of redundancy cost should the need for the service change.

 The demand for trained vascular scientists is intense; staff costs and migration is high.
 IVS is committed to train at least four graduates/year.
 Spreading the investment risk across all services means IVS pricing is competitive whilst offering the highest quality of service.

-IVS is registered with the Care Quality Commission (CQC) and is the first and currently only vascular ultrasound service in England to receive independent accreditation of its services by United Kingdom Accreditation Service (UKAS).
+IVS is registered with the Care Quality Commission (CQC) and was the first and is currently one of a very small number of vascular ultrasound services in England to receive independent accreditation of its services by United Kingdom Accreditation Service (UKAS).

 Figure 3: Annual saving: staff only

 Stroke accounts for 4% of the NHS annual budget.
 Each stroke costs between £10-13,000 in the first year alone.
 Twenty five percent of symptomatic patients with a 70% carotid artery stenosis detected by duplex ultrasound imaging will have a disabling stroke within three years.
 Saving just eight strokes per year will pay for a full-time IVS stroke service.

 Reduced medico-legal expenses

 NICE guidelines are that all patients suffering transient ischaemic attacks or stroke should have carotid duplex imaging within four weeks with higher risk patients investigated within 48 hours.
 NHS Trusts which fail to achieve this may be exposed to litigation.
 An IVS service guarantees carotid ultrasound waiting times in hours/days not weeks.
 IVS has recently launched a weekend on-call TIA service which ensures carotid duplex within 24 hours of symptoms, including bank holidays.